vitessio/website/content/en/docs/user-guides/horizontal-sharding.md

 ---
 title: Horizontal Sharding
-weight: 7
+weight: 99
 ---

 {{< warning >}}
-In Vitess 6, Horizontal Sharding became obsolete with the introduction of Table Resharding!
-It is recommended to skip this guide, and continue on with the [table resharding user guide](../table-resharding) instead.
+In Vitess 6, Horizontal Sharding became obsolete with the introduction of Resharding!
+It is recommended to skip this guide, and continue on with the [resharding user guide](../resharding) instead.
 {{< /warning >}}

 {{< info >}}